 If you would like a book to help you go through CBT and learn about it in more detail, check out ‘Brain Lock’ or ‘Overcoming Obsessive Thoughts’.

-READ MORE 2012: The End of an OCD Era
+READ MORE The Roots & Causes of OCD

 If you haven’t already, then be sure to subscribe to this blog to learn more insider experiences and information.